OpenINF/GitHub-Markdown/themes/instrinsic/img/icons/web-badges/Readme.md

 resized, and optimized for compact size from the original.
 “Valid HTML5 Intrinsic Web Badge” is licensed under <a rel="nofollow" class="external text" href="https://creativecommons.org/licenses/by/3.0/">CC
-BY</a> by Derek Lewis, Certified Web Developer and high-marking student of an AI-based college in Miami.
+BY</a> by Derek Lewis, Certified Web Developer, and high-marking college student of Artificial Intelligence based in-and-around the Magic City of Miami, Florida.

 ---